Aukatia te horapa a te kīrehe orotā

 Do not release pests

-Check the Regional Pest Management Strategy to see the pest plants and pest animals we manage.
+Check the Regional Pest Management Plan to see the pest plants and pest animals we manage.

 - Clean your hull out of the water before you leave, including the propeller and anchor.